Curtis Dwarf White Pine

 A beautiful compact garden shrub featuring brilliant green new growth that contrasts nicely with the small blue-green needles, forms a dense and tight mound; a fine choice where a colorful compact evergreen is needed in a garden composition

-Curtis Dwarf White Pine has attractive bluish-green foliage which emerges light green in spring.
+Curtis Dwarf White Pine is a dwarf conifer which is primarily valued in the landscape or garden for its ornamental globe-shaped form.
+It has attractive bluish-green evergreen foliage which emerges light green in spring.
 The needles are highly ornamental and remain bluish-green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Curtis Dwarf White Pine is a dense multi-stemmed evergreen shrub with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.